SonySemiconductorSolutions/aitrios-sdk-vision-sensing-app/README.md

 - **Dev Container** <br>
 Dev Container provides tools and notebooks to support cases where you want to create your own AI model and run it on Edge AI Devices.<br>
-Following functions are available on Dev Container.
+The following functions are available on Dev Container.
   - Prepare dataset:
     - Jupyter notebook for downloading images
     - Tools for image annotation